lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 If value in R7 is negative or zero, PC = value in RB BRV R7 NZ RB    #  $E7B6
-If both carry and overflow flags are **NOT** set, jump to address in R8 BRF - RB        #  $E0B8
-If carry flag is set, jump to address in R8
-BRF C RB        #  $E0B9
-If overflow flag is set, jump to address in R8
-BRF V RB        #  $E0BA
 ```